ckormanyos/extended_complex/README.md

 to the word `constexpr`.
 This macro was previously used (for old compilers no longer supported) to either use or un-use the word `constexpr`.
 This was back when `constexpr` was relatively new.
 At this time, simply leave this macro unchanged.
-It is default-set to the word `constexpr`.
+It is default-set to the word `constexpr` and this is not intended to be changed.

 ## References